AhmedSalikRiaz/Electron-Scheduler-app-using-React/README.md

 OR

-5) To distribute the desktop app, run:
+5) To distribute it as a desktop app, run:

 	npm run electron-dev